Loginistaken/LowHeat-safeV2-Battery/Mg-li/F-Mn.md

 Manganese (Mn)	Good redox center and stable cathode component (already used in LiMn₂O₄ cathodes).
 Excellent for long-term cycles.
 ⚗️ 3.
 New Battery Chemistry Proposal:

-We can build a solid-state or molten-salt hybrid cell using:
+build a solid-state or molten-salt hybrid cell using:

 Anode: Magnesium (Mg)
 Cathode: Lithium-Manganese Fluoride (LiMnF₄) or similar compound